LukeShortCloud/rootpages/markdown/file_systems.md

 # mdadm --detail --scan >> /etc/mdadm.conf
 ```

-Finally, you can initalize the RAID.
+Finally, you can initialize the RAID.
 ```
 # mdadm --assemble --scan
 ```